-As an alternative, in a fully graphical user interface, for example, the Windows GUI, you can mark an icon and then move the mouse pointer on top of it.
-You can then open the icon with a double tap on the Touchpad.
+As an alternative, in a fully graphical user interface, for example Windows, you can move the mouse pointer on an icon and mark it with a tap.
+You can then open the icon with a double tap on the touchpad.